 - Following the treatment plans and instructions for care that they have agreed on with their healthcare.

-We encourage you to the Provder Manual to review the full list of rights and responsibilities.
+We encourage you to reference the Provider Manua to review the full list of rights and responsibilities.

 Sunshine Health is pleased to introduce the Choosing Wisely initiative.
 The American Board of Internal Medicine (ABIM) Foundation encourages practitioners and patients to "Choose Wisely."
 This initiative seeks to advance a national dialogue on avoiding unnecessary medical tests, treatments and procedures.

 Please visit choosingwisely.org to download informational resources for your patients and clinicians to promote shared-decision making.